Frank-Friemel/ShairportQt/Readme.md

 ## Problem reports

-When you have issues with `ShairportQt` please provide following informations:
+When you have issues with `ShairportQt` please provide the following information:

 - Operating System you're using.
+- The device/software which connects to `ShairportQt`
-- detailed steps how to reproduce.
+- Detailed steps on how to reproduce.
 - a log file.
 Which may be enabled from the advanced options dialog.
 The log file `ShairportQt.log` will be created within your home folder.
 Alternatively start `ShairportQt` with command line option `-log`.

 ## Building